gersongerardcruz/animal_face_classification/README.md

 ## Technical Value

-On a more technical note, the team can generate value from utilizing Keras, Mlflow, separate locations for image paths and images, SQLite databases, and  in the development of the animal classification model because of the following:
+On a more technical note, a team can generate value from utilizing Keras, Mlflow, separate locations for image paths and images, and SQLite databases in the development of the animal classification model because of the following:

 ### Keras:

 - User-friendly API: Keras provides a simple and user-friendly API for building neural networks.
 It allows users to build a neural network model by adding layers to a Sequential model or by defining the model as a graph of layers.
-This makes it easier for beginners to build their own models without a deep understanding of the underlying mathematical concepts.
+This makes it easier for beginners to build their own models.
 - Pre-trained models and transfer learning: Keras provides a variety of pre-trained models that can be fine-tuned for specific tasks using transfer learning.
 This allows users to take advantage of state-of-the-art models that have been trained on large datasets, without having to train them from scratch.
 - Tuning: Keras models have access to KerasTuner which automates the tuning process and saves time and effort that would have been required to manually optimize the model’s performance.

 ### Mlflow:

-- Makes it easier to reproduce experiments and results by tracking the inputs, parameters, and metrics used in the network intrusion detection model.
+- Makes it easier to reproduce experiments and results by tracking the inputs, parameters, and metrics used in the animal face classification model.
 - Enables effective collaboration and knowledge sharing among data scientists and engineers by providing a centralized repository for model experimentation and results.
 - Provides version control for models and datasets, allowing for easy comparison and selection of the best model for deployment.
-- Facilitates the deployment of the network intrusion detection model by generating deployable artifacts and providing an API for serving the model.
+- Facilitates the deployment of the animal face classification model by generating deployable artifacts and providing an API for serving the model.

 ### SQLite for storing images paths:

-- Enables efficient querying and retrieval of specific images based on certain criteria (e.g. image label, date added)
+- Enables efficient querying and retrieval of specific images based on certain criteria (e.g. image label, image file path)
 - Allows for easy updating and managing of image metadata, such as image labels, descriptions, and other relevant information
 - Simplifies the process of sharing and distributing image data across multiple systems and applications, as only the file paths need to be shared and not the actual images themselves